Junjo Romantica: Pure Romance: Manga

 The series was licensed for an English-language release in North America by Blu Manga, an imprint of Tokyopop, until Tokyopop's closure in May 2011.
 As of April 2011, 12 English volumes have been released.
-An attempt to gauge relative sales of manga titles by online vendors (based on publicly available "bestseller" listings) suggests that Junjo Romantica was the best-selling yaoi manga series of 2008 among online vendors.
+An attempt to gauge relative sales of manga titles by online vendors (based on publicly available "bestseller" listings) suggests that Junjo Romantica was the best-selling boys' love manga series of 2008 among online vendors.
 Volume 10 was #6 in the manga category of the New York Times "Graphic Books" weekly bestseller list for July 11, 2009, and volume 12 was #4 on the same list for September 10, 2010.

 In 2017, Viz Media stated at Yaoi-Con that they received requests to re-license the series, but they decided against it due to the series being too long.

 Volume listing

 Anime

 Studio Deen produced an anime adaptation based around the manga series.
 Premiering in Japan on TV Hokkaido on April 10, 2008, the series' first season ran for twelve episodes until its conclusion on June 26, 2008.
 A second season premiered on the same channel on October 12, 2008, it also ended after twelve episodes.
 On March 28, 2012, a new anime adaptation of Junjo Romantica was announced to be in the works, which has been revealed as an OVA to be released with the limited edition Volume 16 on December 20, 2012.
 On August 29, 2013, it was announced that more anime for the series is in production.
 On July 30, 2014, it was confirmed that the series had been green-lit for a third season, which premiered on July 8, 2015.

 The anime series is licensed for release in North America by Kadokawa Pictures USA; Season 1 was released on May 4, 2010.
 The series has not been dubbed for English audiences, but released in Japanese with English subtitles.
-Per their website, they may be releasing the series under the name "Romantica: Pure Love".
 Anime OVA in bundled with volume 16 is released on December 20, 2012.
-Nozomi Entertainment will re-release the series on Blu-ray on July 17, 2017.
+Nozomi Entertainment re-released the series on Blu-ray on July 17, 2017.

-On July 9, 2015 at 1:05 am in Japan, the third season of the show was released and was credited as a sequel to the previous seasons.
+On July 9, 2015, at 1:05 am in Japan, the third season of the show was released and was credited as a sequel to the previous seasons.